 According to Jude 1:6, “for they kept not their first “estate” (— Vulgate translates, “their own principality,”) “but left their own habitation” (- left — on their own accord; their own — Greek, “their proper”; habitation — heaven, all bright and glorious, as opposed to the “darkness” to which they now are doomed.)
 Their ambitious designs seem (habitation, domain, position).

-Note: Those angels leaving their own habitaion is named as the sin, not the punishment; which seems to imply a descent from the region of heaven to that of earth.
+Note: Those angels leaving their own habitation are named as the sin, not the punishment, which implies descent from the region of heaven to that of earth.